dsyer/presos/decks/spring-boot-intro.md

 ## Agenda
 * Quick overview of goals and high level features
 * Getting started demo
-* Customization and Configuration
+* Application configuration with Spring Boot
 * Behind the scenes
-* Adding new features to Spring Boot
+* Customization and extensions

 ## Focus Attention